Menu

 Trail Description

-A sidewalk provides access.
+A sidewalk provides access to the bridge.
 Extend your visit by exploring Government Island, Lawrence Wharf, and the Cohasset Veterans Memorial, all within walking distance.
 The Cohasset Historical Commission has placed markers at 10 different historic sites along the way.
 This is known as The Captains’ Walk.

 Habitats and Wildlife

 This bridge offers spectacular views of the Gulf River, which originates in Scituate.
-A short distance downstream, it flows into the Atlantic Ocean at Cohasset Harbor.
+A short distance downstream, the Gulf River flows into the Atlantic Ocean at Cohasset Harbor.

 Historic Site: Yes